jj-tech-io/Unity-Human-Skin-Shader-PC/README.md

 * Of course you can, we are currently using Disney diffuse and GGX specular for direct light calculation, obviously it is not the best solution for human's skin rendering.
 You can definitely try some more lighting formula and compare them, the post-processing component is compatible.

 ## Comming Soon:
-* Screen Space SSS for deferred shading rendering path (more efficiency, more effects supported).
 * Skin Transmission.
 * Provide more High definition skin shaders with exciting features.